Which countries have qualified for World Cup?

 New Zealand go through to the World Cup automatically, as a result of the expanded World Cup.
 Oceania usually only gets a play-off spot.

-New Caledonia, a French overseas territory, will take place in intercontinental play-offs in March 2026 - featuring teams from Africa, Asia, South America and North America - with two out of six teams going through.
+New Caledonia, a French overseas territory, will take part in intercontinental play-offs in March 2026 - featuring teams from Africa, Asia, South America and North America - with two out of six teams going through.

 This article is the latest from BBC Sport's Ask Me Anything team.